 Our goal is to empower young girls and women to realize their dreams by building confidence and developing a strong sense of accomplishment through organized sports and education.
 Our message: with hard work, dedication, and a quality education – dreams come true.

-All girls and young women, elementary grade 1 and up, who can attend and participate in the preliminaries at The Armory Track in New York City are eligble.
+All girls and young women, elementary grade 1 and up, who can attend and participate in the preliminaries are eligible.
 No experience in track and field is necessary, but all girls of school-age must be enrolled and attending school in order to participate.

 Colgate will follow applicable state or local school district regulations and guidelines with respect to school age girls, including transgender girls, who would like to participate in the Colgate Women’s Games.
 With respect to college-age or older transgender athletes, Colgate will follow the NCAA Policy on Transgender Student-Athlete Participation.
 Links to those guidance documents can be found here: